Monuments of Memory

 The exhibition presents Irina Birger’s large-scale charcoal drawings alongside Peter Vink’s site-specific light installation.

-Together, Birger and Vink create a striking contrast of darkness and light, intuition and precision, and micro and macro universes.
-Their works complement and challenge one another, forming a powerful reflection on how we perceive, interact with, and remember the world—both physically and digitally.
+Together, Birger and Vink create a compelling dialogue between darkness and light, intuition and structure, micro and macro.
+Their works contrast and complement each other, forming a powerful reflection on how we perceive, process, and preserve our world—both physically and digitally.

 Bio Irina Birger